michelp/hillisp/README.md

   - Multi-device support.

-  - Currently only 64 bit integer xectors are supported, but code is in place to support all the main CUDA numeric types.
+  - Currently only 64 bit integer xectors are supported, but code is in place to support all the main CUDA numeric types and nested xectors.

   - Data-loading functions to fill xectors from data in files.

-  - Implement loadable modules and wrap libraries like cub, cublas, cufft, etc.  Make CUDA library reuse as trivial as possible.
+  - Implement loadable modules and wrap libraries like cub, cublas, cufft, cusparse, etc.  Make CUDA library reuse as trivial as possible.

+  - Inlining CUDA C kernels for hand-tuning performance.

   - "Xappings": cuda distributed hash tables that can be indexed by a key as well as position.

+  - Native graph types.

 ## Alpha, Dot, and Beta

 The book and paper cited above expressed parallelism using a Lisp macro-like parallel expression syntax with three operators, alpha, dot, and beta.
-Implementing these operators in hillisp is a goal, but I'm not certain it can be done efficiently yet without a new feature in CUDA called dynamic parallelism, which requires a greater compute capability than any devices I have available to me at the moment.
+Implementing these operators in hillisp is certainly a goal, but I'm not positive it can be done efficiently yet without a new feature in CUDA called dynamic parallelism, which requires a greater compute capability than any devices I have available to me at the moment.
 Feel free to send me a dual-maxwell system and I'll get it done. :)